moritz-john/sputge-blog/content/posts/apple_notes_to_receipt_printer_usb/index.md

 Personally, I am running a small Unraid NAS to which I connected my ESC/POS receipt printer via USB.

-{{% details title="A note on 'portable' ESC/POS printers" closed="true" %}}
+> [!INFO]- A note on 'portable' ESC/POS printers

-Be aware that my printer, at least, is sold as a 'portable' unit (which also supports Bluetooth), which means that it has built-in power-saving features.
+> Be aware that my printer, at least, is sold as a 'portable' unit (which also supports Bluetooth), which means that it has built-in power-saving features.
 That's all to say that I have to turn on the printer again from time to time.
-Other units - without a built-in battery - don't have these 'limitations'.
+> Other units - without a built-in battery - don't have these 'limitations'.

-{{% /details %}}

 ### Steps to follow